 Nursing History in Posters

-For the past century, nurses were shown in wartime propaganda, public health initiatives and cigarette advertising
+For the past century, images of nurses were used in public health initiatives, wartime propaganda and cigarette advertising

 Posters have punch.
 They have color.
 And, where they depict nurses and nursing, they provide an important historical record of the many changes that have taken place since Florence Nightingale first tried to bring respect to a once-disreputable profession.